markocodes/JavaRiskGame/README.md

 ## Known bugs

-- No currently known bugs.
+- Player elimination process is not perfect, and needs to be improved.

 ## Next Steps
+1. Fix outstanding bugs
-1. Implementing saving and loading features
+2. Implementing saving and loading features
-2. Added ability to load custom game maps
+3. Added ability to load custom game maps